Join our Learner Interest Committee

 What is the Learner Interest Committee?

-The Learner Interest Committee is a group of learners who will:
+The Learner Interest Committee is a learner-led advisory group for Qualifications Scotland that:

-- help improve how qualifications are designed and assessed
+- helps improve how qualifications are designed and assessed

 How will the committee work?